croct-tech/coding-standard-js/README.md

 ### TypeScript

-For TypeScript projects, there are a few more steps.

-First, you need to install the TypeScript parser:
+For TypeScript projects, you need first to install the TypeScript parser:

 ```sh
 npm i -D @typescript-eslint/parser